anhduc130/cookie4me/README.md

 # cookie4.me

-##ELEC 291 Project 2.
-IoT
+### ELEC 291 Project 2 - Group 4
-This repository contains the code for _cookie4.me_, and Internet-enabled, diet-tracking cookie dispenser!
+This repository contains the code for _cookie4.me_, an Internet-enabled, diet-tracking cookie dispenser!

 Made with ❤ at UBC.